Kingsley1331/The_Seer/README.md

 - Reset everything when grid settinngs are changed, in particular the ordermap must be recalculated
 - Add ability to adjust speed
 - Add reset button
+- setPattern should not be returned by the in useMove hook in useMove.js